 3. Conduct a Criticality Analysis

 A criticality analysis refers to the process of rating the importance of assets based on their potential risks.
-In this instance, risk is defined as any possible ways failure can occur and how such failures might impact organizational productivity, expenses, and safety.
+In this instance, we define risk as any possible ways failure can occur and how such failures might impact organizational productivity, expenses, and safety.

-Taking the time to rank the importance of your assets will help determine which routine maintenance tasks should be scheduled first, according to available resources.
-Tasks that are critical to production/safety AND have high repair/replacement costs should be considered high-priority assignments.
+Taking the time to rank the importance of your assets will help determine which routine maintenance tasks you should schedule first, according to available resources.
+Tasks that are critical to production/safety AND have high repair/replacement costs you should consider high-priority assignments.

-Alternatively, maintenance work on equipment that is not critical to production/safety AND has low repair/replacement costs should be given less priority.
+Alternatively, you should give less priority to maintenance work on equipment that is not critical to production/safety AND has low repair/replacement costs.
 Non-critical, inexpensive, and worn-out assets are most often better candidates for reactive maintenance.
 The process sounds easy enough until you try to weigh competing priorities against one another.